RQ

 Back to Advice

-COSTS & BUDGETINGHow to Get Builder Quotes: A UKHomeowner's Guide to Fair Pricing
+COSTS & BUDGETINGHow to Get Builder Quotes: A Guideto Pricing

 Costs & Budgeting7 min read1 April 2026

-How to Get Builder Quotes: A UK Homeowner's Guide to Fair Pricing
+How to Get Builder Quotes: A Guide to Pricing

-Learn how to get accurate, comparable builder quotes for your home extension or renovation.
-Covers how many quotes to get, what to check, red flags, and how to compare like for like.
+Get accurate, comparable builder quotes for your extension or renovation.
+How many to get, what to check, red flags, and comparing like for like.

 Getting builder quotes is one of the most important - and most stressful - parts of any home improvement project.
 Get it right and you'll have a clear budget, a reliable builder, and a smooth build.
 Get it wrong and you'll face cost overruns, delays, and disputes.